Venice may fine tourists $580 for sitting

 The city's mayor, Luigi Brugnaro, has proposed a fine of up to €500 (about $585) for anyone planting themselves down in an undesignated spot.

 The proposal isn't without precedent in Venice.
 People are actually already prohibited from sitting in tourist hotspots St Mark's Square or the Rialto Bridge.
-A representative for Brugnaro told CNN Travel the text of the ban is currently under discussion by the city Council and so as yet unconfirmed.
+A representative for Brugnaro told CNN Travel the text of the ban is under discussion by the city Council and so as yet unconfirmed.
 The mayor's proposal is part of the city's #EnjoyRespectVenezia campaign, which has been in full swing this summer.
 It's all part of a general Venetian crusade against rampant overtourism.

 Busy city